Was there ever a potluck where seven layer salad was not present when we were kids?

 Whisk ingredients together and pour 1/3 of dressing over the first seven layers of salad.

-Repeat this for the next seven layers and dressing.
-And then once again – only for the last time, place the dressing on top of the red onions so the top can be gorgeous and cheesy and bacon-y.
+Repeat this for the next seven layers while topping each with dressing.
+Finally, place the dressing on top of the red onions so the top can be gorgeous and cheesy and bacon-y.
 Allow to set long enough for the peas to defrost and the dressing to drizzle down into the salad.

 Voilà!
 Memories made with lots of layers and lots of love.